 Any Child Protection concerns should be directed to Miss Bennett who is the Designated Person for Child Protection in school.
 Miss Bennett may then pass this concern onto the Social Care Team who will decide on the appropriate action to take.
 Parents will be informed of this process unless it is felt that this information may put a child in danger.
-If for any reason Miss Bennett is not available please take concerns to Mrs Tyrka or Mrs Waite who will follow the appropriate procedures
+If for any reason Miss Bennett is not available please take concerns to Mrs Tyrka, Mrs Waite or Mrs Watson who will follow the appropriate procedures

 The start of the school day

-Children should not arrive at school before 8.40am.
-Teachers will be on duty and children can be left in their care.
-The whistle blows at 8.45am and children line up outside their classroom ready to go into the classroom.
-Registers are taken at 8.50am
+Children should not arrive at school before 8.30am.
+A member of staff will be on duty at the front of school.
+The gate opens at 8:30am and children can come straight into the classroom.
+Registers are taken at 8:50am

 At the end of the school day